jbboynton/scripting_1/README.md

 Team Project 1: SixtiesPress.co.uk Redesign
 --------------

 *This project was an academic exercise in web design and teamwork.
-Our task was to redesign the original sixtiespress.co.uk website, which was voted 2011's 3<sup>rd</sup> worst website on the web [by the folks at webpagesthatsuck.com](http://www.webpagesthatsuck.com/worst-websites-of-2011.html).*
+Our task was to redesign the original sixtiespress.co.uk website, which was voted 2011's 3<sup>rd</sup> worst site on the web [by the folks at webpagesthatsuck.com](http://www.webpagesthatsuck.com/worst-websites-of-2011.html).*

 **Contributors**
 - James Boynton (Team Leader)